MicrosoftDocs/dynamics365smb-docs/financials/marketing-integrate-dynamicscrm.md

 **Note**: This functionality requires that your experience is set to **Suite**.
 For more information, see [Customizing Your [!INCLUDE[d365fin](includes/d365fin_md.md)] Experience](ui-experiences.md).

 ## Setting up the connection
-From Home, you can access the **Dynamics CRM Connection Setup** guide that helps you set up the connection.
+From Home, you can access the **Dynamics CRM Connection Setup** assisted setup guide that helps you set up the connection.
 Once that is done, you will have a seamless coupling of Dynamics CRM records with [!INCLUDE[d365fin](includes/d365fin_md.md)] records.

+**Note**: The following explains the assisted setup, but you can perform the same tasks manually in the **CRM Connection Setup** window.

 In the assisted setup guide, you can choose which data to synchronize between the two services.
 You can also specify that you want to import your existing Dynamics CRM solution.
 In that case, you must specify an administrative user account.